NMRDfromMD/nmrdfrommd.github.io/_sources/index.rst.txt

 trajectory files from any MDAnalysis-compatible simulation package, including
 |LAMMPS| and |GROMACS|.

+This package builds on the now discontinued |NMRforMD|.

 .. image:: ../../avatars/avatars.png
     :class: only-dark
     :alt: molecular dynamics systems used in these examples